The Men Collecting Stardust From Gutters and Rooftops

 But in less remote places, the chances increased exponentially that particles were generated not by the birth of the solar system but by human activity.
 Scientists generally concurred that collecting micrometeorites from masses of mundane specks in settled areas was virtually impossible.

-Then, in 2009, an infinitesimal glinting on an outdoor table caught the eye of a Norwegian jazz guitarist and amateur scientist named John Larsen.
+Then, in 2009, an infinitesimal glinting on an outdoor table caught the eye of a Norwegian jazz guitarist and amateur scientist named Jon Larsen.
 The source proved to be a fleck that felt metallic in his fingertips.
 He had an expansive enough imagination to wonder if it might have arrived in the outskirts of Oslo from deep space.

 Larson was inspired to search for other possible micrometeorites on rooftops and in gutters.
 His book In Search of Stardust describes how he used previously confirmed micrometeorites as a guide.